jmongard/Git.SemVersioning.Gradle/README.md

 * Any commit with commit message starting with `release:`

 The version number should consist of three numbers separated by a dot e.g. `1.0.0`.
-The version number does not need to be at the start of the message so `release: v1.2.3` will be match.
+The version number does not need to be at the start of the message e.g. `release: v1.2.3` will be matched.

 ### Uncommited changes or non release commits